fdazen/fda-documentation/2015-12-07-your-filename.md

  2.**Check-Out - Dirty Vacant**: this rule is also triggered by the change in reservation status.
 In this case, when a reservation status is set to _Checked-Out_, the Housekeeping Status will in turn change to _Dirty Vacant_.

  3.**Nightly - Dirty**: differently from the previous two rules, this one is not triggered by changes in reservation status, but it is triggered automatically on a nightly basis.
+This rule establiushes that any checked-in room will be marked with the Housekeeping Status _Dirty_, regardless of whether the status of a reservation has been changed on that day: in hotel management words, this rule accounts for your Stay Overs.